 Winter in Cabo is slightly cooler than in the other seasons, but by “cooler,” we mean an average of 80°F during the day and in the 60’s at night.
+That’s perfect for a winter wedding!
 A tropical dessert, Cabo enjoys more than 300 days of sunshine and an extremely low average annual rainfall that accumulates mostly during September and October.
 Oh, and how about the average year-round water temperature in the Sea of Cortez – a balmy 72°F.

 The consistently gorgeous weather, abundant sunshine and warm seas add up to the perfect backdrop for the most important occasion of your life.